Gabriel, Archangel. A Christmas Journey..

 The artworks which fill our memories as we read the nativity stories of Matthew and Luke, it must be noted again, are all from the post-Constantinian period (312 C.E.).
 After the declaration by Emperor Constantine that Christianity would heretofore be the official religion of the (now) Holy Roman Empire, all paintings would subsequently depict the institutional and divinely ordained Romantic nature of the biblical narratives, as approved by solemnly nodding church and state collusionaries.

-So, let us concentrate, as we will throughout this Christmas Series (which I am tempted to call a Holiday series, just to rankle those who are easily rankled), on the pre-institutional, pre-empirical, pre-politically correct text.
+So, let us concentrate, as we will throughout this Christmas Series (which I am tempted to call a Holiday series, just to rankle those who are easily rankled), on the text that I think gives a feel for the pre-Constantine, politically incorrect language used by the earliest Christians .
 I’m using the text of Eugene Peterson’s The Message to do that.*

 Now I know that’s a deal-breaker for some.
 Those preachers and teachers who have Jesus enclosed in a perfectly sized, dogmatically-wrapped container will not/cannot accept the gospels of Mark and John as the stand-alone gospels they were for many decades for many many of the first followers of The Way.
-C’est la vie <- you’ll see that phrase often from me.
+C’est la vie (you’ll see that phrase often from me.
+It means “Don’t bother arguing with me about it.
+I don’t care.”)
 There’s too much cool stuff, big stuff, enlightening, transcending, and revolutionary stuff to say about Jesus to get hung up on whether or not the sheets of Mary and Joseph’s connubial bed were bloody.
 Jesus was the son of God and the son of man exactly as we are all the children of God and the children of men and women.
 That’s flat out exciting to me and that is an excitement I hope I am capable of sharing in the coming weeks.

 (For the record, just so those who need to know will know, I am not a complete heathen!
 I do not believe in the virgin birth of any of these well known personages either: Alexander the Great, Zoroaster, Perseus, Kabir, Buddha, Horus, Quirrnus, or Adonis. )